 Summary: Website redesigns and corporate rebranding exercises are the perfect opportunity to start thinking about digital accessibility.
-As you kick off a new creative lifecycle, Design Evaluations from eSSENTIAL Accessibility help you identify and eliminate accessibility barriers in the design phase, saving time and money in development.
+As you kick off a new creative lifecycle, Design Evaluations from Level Access help you identify and eliminate accessibility barriers in the design phase, saving time and money in development.

 As businesses and consumers increasingly shift to digital channels, brands are more focused on digital design and user experience (UX).
 However, when it comes to crafting exceptional digital experiences, accessibility is often an afterthought—layered onto finished digital assets as a box-checking exercise, once everything is designed and development is underway.